'Dear Apple, The iPhone X and Face ID Are Orwellian and Creepy' - Slashdot

 Re: (Score:2)

+and what will happen, over time, as the feature gets 'refined' over hardware and software generations?

+you, sir, are the one who needs to get a grip. stop trusting what the big corps say. unless you KNOW for a fact about something, 'they saying it' means essentially nothing, anymore.

-Nonsense really (Score:2, Interesting)
+Nonsense really (Score:3, Interesting)

 Re: (Score:2)